readthedocs/blog/read-the-docs-2019-stats.rst

 * 4793 `commits`_ (up from 3774)
 * 609 `issues`_ - 80 open, 529 closed (down from 797)

-We have continued to have a similar team working on the project.
+We have continued to have a similar team working on the project this year, but have actually made more commits.
+We moved our support queue from issues to email, which likely accounts for the lower issue count.
-In particular I'm happy with our closed issue stats this year, which are much better than previousy years
+We're quite happy with our closed issue stats this year, which are much better than previous years.

 .. git rev-list --count --all --after="2018-12-31" --before="2020-01-01"